 Unable to shake completely her love affair with journalism, Cunningham in 2018 launched Key West Island News, a digital information service that connects Key West residents and our off-island friends, fosters our One Human Family culture and advances understanding of shared goals for our island community.
 She is the editor behind KeyWestHurricaneIrma, the Facebook Page that reached almost a million people around the world during the September 2017 hurricane.

 She continues her writing on her personal blog and on KeyWestIslandNews.
 Her key topics include Key West and the Florida Keys, public policy, the sustainable environment, economic development and quality of life.
+Her columns also appear Saturday in the Keys Citizen newspaper and on their website.
 Her “Dear Connor” columns are written for her grandson.
 She is dabbling in a serial, apocalyptic novel.

 During her four decade journalism career, Cunningham was a reporter, copy editor, editorial page editor and executive editor.
 Her career began at a weekly newspaper in Buena Vista, VA., and at the Roanoke (VA) Times.
 She worked her way through four New Jersey newspapers from 1977-1991 — the Daily Record in Morristown, the Patterson News, the Hudson Dispatch and the Trenton Times, where she was executive editor and vice president of news.
 In 1991, she became executive editor of the Rockford Register Star.